scala/scala/spec/05-classes-and-objects.md

 constructor, not a trait reference.

 The list of parents of a template must be well-formed.
-This means that the class denoted by the superclass constructor $sc$ must be a subclass of the superclasses of all the traits $mt_1 , \ldots , mt_n$.
+This means that the class denoted by the superclass constructor ´sc´ must be a subclass of the superclasses of all the traits ´mt_1 , \ldots , mt_n´.
 In other words, the non-trait classes inherited by a template form a chain in the inheritance hierarchy which starts with the template's superclass.